tpluscode/tpluscode.github.io/source/_posts/2020-12-20-hydra-shacl-interoperability.markdown

 Hopefully this is quite self-explanatory so far.

-1. The objects of `sh:property` require that any instance of `<User>` have exactly on of each properties, declared using `sh:path`.
+1. The objects of `sh:property` require that any instance of `<User>` have exactly one of each property, declared using `sh:path`.
 That is achieved using `sh:minCount` and `sh:maxCount`
 2. Name must be at least 3 characters long string
 3. Country must be an instance of Wikidata Country class `wd:Q6256`
 4. Exactly one country is allowed
-5. `sh:order` is a UI hint for building a form
+5. `sh:order` is a UI hint for organising inputs in a form
-6. `dash:singleLine` is a form builder hint which ensures that the text field does not allow line breaks (ie. no `<textarea>`
+6. `dash:singleLine` is a form builder hint which ensures that the text field does not allow line breaks (ie. no `<textarea>`)
 7. `dash:editor` instructs the form builder to create an input component with a selection of instances of the desired RDF type

 SHACL is quite wonderful in that shapes are useful for many purposes.
 Check the [SHACL Use Cases and Requirements](https://www.w3.org/TR/shacl-ucr/) note for a host of examples.
 In the presented scenario, a rich client can use to dynamically produce a form to have users input the data, and the server will run validations to check that requests payloads satisfy the SHACL constraints.